repseqio/protocols/Human TCR alpha and beta RNA-based RACE protocol.md

 **CRITICAL STEP:** Large amounts of gDNA significantly affect cDNA synthesis.

-3B| For small number of cells (below 100 000 live cells), begin isolation of total RNA immediately following cell acquisition in order to minimize loss of live cells and mRNA.
-When using Trizol reagent, add co-precipitant as a carrier to the aqueous phase.
-Co-precipitant allows easy identification of the colored pellet and doesn’t inhibit subsequent first-strand cDNA synthesis and PCR.
-Alternatively, use RNeasy Micro kit (QIAGEN) for counts below 100 000 cells.
+3B| For small number of cells (below 100 000 live cells), use RNeasy Micro kit.
 Verified minimal number of cells for the protocol is *500 T cells sorted directly in RLT buffer of RNeasy Micro kit*.

-**PAUSE POINT:** Cellular lysate in RLT buffer (QIAGEN) or Trizol can be stored at -70ºC for at least a month.
+**PAUSE POINT:** Cellular lysate in RLT buffer or Trizol can be stored at -70ºC for at least a month.
 Works even for low cell counts.

 4| Optionally: verify RNA quantity and quality, e.g. using Agilent Bioanalyzer or gel electrophoresis.
 RNA Integrity